ryanadamczyk/ryanadamczyk.github.io/_tabs/about.md

 #  👋  Greetings!

-My name is Ryan Adamczyk, and I'm presently pursuing my Masters while working as an IT Specialist at Florida Atlantic University.
+My name is Ryan Adamczyk, and I'm presently pursuing my Masters in IT and Management while working as an Junior Systems Administration Intern at Florida Atlantic University.
 I currently hold a Bachelors of Business Administration in Management Information Systems with a concentration in Business Analytics.

 I am a HomeLab enthusiast who is constantly tinkering to learn more about my areas of interest.